NotesHubApp/noteshub-website/data/posts/Press Release/NotesHub 3.1.md

 With this release we are introducing new setting **Optimal Line Length** which is turned on by default and will limit lines to 75 characters.
 You can turn it off in _Settings -> Appearance -> Optimal Line Length_.

 ## Multi-window support
+There are situations when you want to have multiple notes side by side in order to compare content or copy/paste some parts, etc. Before Today it was particularly challanging operations in native versions of NotesHub (macOS, Windows).
+There are several posible solutions to this problem.
+One of them is using tabs, but in order to preserve the minimalizm and simplicity of the app this solutions was dismissed.
+The another most obvious solution is to use multiple windows.
+When using Web app this works out of the box since all browsers can do this, but it was not the options for native apps.
+Now you have two options to open a new window: select _Create a new window_ from Dock/Taskbar for the app, or click _Open Link in New Window_ for any internal link in the app.

 ## Other notable features
 - Settings such as theme, language, and others are now synced between tabs/windows on change.